 Prague boasts of some of the best opera houses in Europe.
 There are always ballets, opera presentations and classical concerts happening in the city at any time of the year.
-You will witness some of the best performances happening in the city.
+You can catch some amazing performances at any of the opera houses in Prague.

 Prague is not only about cobbled pathways and baroque architecture.
 It has its adrenaline thrill as well.
 The Zvikovske Podhradí Bridge hangs high over the Vltava valley.
-Engage in bungee jumping from this bride in Prague for an adventurous experience.
-You can bungee jump from this bridge from the months of June to September.
+For an adventurous experience, you can bungee jump from this bridge from the months of June to September.

-Prague has an old world charm with old book shops and antiques, souvenir shops scattered across the city.
-The Czech crystal works are pieces of art and something beautiful to take home and remember this beautiful city.
-Flea markets held mostly on weekends will reveal all the charms and eccentricities of Prague.
-Along with the charms of the old many renowned and upcoming international brands can be found in the city.
+Prague has an old world charm with old bookshops and antiques, souvenir shops scattered across the city.
+The Czech crystal works are the pieces of art and something beautiful to take home and remember this stunning city.
+Flea markets, held mostly on weekends, will reveal all the charms and eccentricities of Prague.
+Along with the charms of the old, many renowned and upcoming international brands can also be found in the city.

 Q.1) How is the Prague weather and when are the best times to visit Prague?